 It was common for young British artists to travel to Paris to procure arts training.
 It was here they could become involved with the flourishing, modern art scene.
 Caffieri would become a student at the Académie Julian, a forward-thinking institution which encouraged individualism amongst its students.
 Caffieri studied under the renowned French artists Jules Joseph Lefebvre (1836-1911) and Léon Bonnat (1833-1922).

 After completing his studies, Caffieri returned once more to London and established his own studio.
 He would often return, however, to France, and in particular to Boulogne-Sur-Mer, the city to which his parents had retired.
-This coastal community, as well as many seaside settings in Britain, called to his artistic inspiration.
+This coastal community, as well as many seaside settings in England, called to his artistic inspiration.

 Caffieri produced works depicting coastal life with a sun-kissed sublime quality.
 He utilised colour in a ‘charming’ manner which appealed greatly to art critics at the time.
 He was praised for his ‘assured cleverness of handling’ each scene, complimenting gorgeous, flourishing landscapes with figures of women and children.
 There is little sense of narrative lent to each piece with these figures, instead they seek to enhance the atmosphere in his works.